-- (1) See WAC 246-272A-0420, as adopted in 12.05.025. - (2) Requests for waivers from any requirement in WAC 246-272A must be submitted with DOH's Request for Waiver from State Regulations form (Publication 337-175). - (3) Requests for waivers a variance from any requirement in this Chapter shall be submitted to the Health Officer in writing on forms provided by the Health Department.
-A written response will be made within 10 working days of receipt of the waiver request. - (4) Review of waiver and variance requests will begin upon receipt of the completed form and payment of associated fees.
+- (1) See WAC 246-272A-0420, as adopted in 12.05.025. - (2) Requests for waivers from any requirement in WAC 246-272A must be submitted with DOH's Request for Waiver from State Regulations form (Publication 337-175).

+- (3) Requests for a variance from any requirement in this Chapter shall be submitted to the Health Officer in writing on forms provided by the Health Department. - (4) Review of waiver and variance requests will begin upon receipt of the completed form and payment of associated fees. - (5) Requests related to a design or OSS permit will be reviewed with and along with the timeline of the OSS permit application.
+Requests not related to permitting will be reviewed and applicants will be issued a written response within 15 working days.